 Not only is the industry expanding at an explosive rate for manufacturers and distributors, but customers are also experiencing life-changing benefits thanks to Industrial Hemp.
-While marijuana is federally illegal, CBD isolate sourced from Industrial Hemp is legal because it contains no THC and won’t produce a high.
+While marijuana is federally illegal, CBD sourced from Industrial Hemp is legal because it contains less than 0.3% THC and won’t produce a high.
 Hemp is a variation of Cannabis with extremely low or no level of THC, so it differs from marijuana significantly.
-At Hemp Bombs, we proudly source our premium CBD extract from organic, high-quality Industrial Hemp.
+At Hemp Bombs, we proudly source our premium CBD extract from high-quality Industrial Hemp.
 As industry leaders continue to advocate for CBD’s wide-ranging potential health benefits, we’re thrilled about the changes being made worldwide that make it easier for everyone to purchase CBD Oil, CBD Gummies and other CBD products.

 With so much happening on both national and state levels, it’s impossible to catalog every important legal CBD development that’s happening right now.
 Instead, we gathered five of the most important CBD legality developments that have taken place in 2018.
 This list is by no means comprehensive, but it provides glimpse at how CBD is becoming an unstoppable force.
 Read on to find out more about CBD legality and what you need to know as a distributor or retailer.

 1. The FDA Approved An Epilepsy Drug That Contains CBD

-In a huge win for the CBD industry, the U.S. Food & Drug Administration has approved Epidiolex, a drug that treats rare forms of epilepsy and has cannabidiol as its active ingredient.
-The medication will be used to treat patients 2 years old and older, and it is a revolutionary move for the agency.
+In a huge win for the CBD industry, the U.S. Food & Drug Administration has approved Epidiolex, a drug that relieves a rare forms of epilepsy and has cannabidiol as its active ingredient.
+The medication will be used to help patients 2 years old and older, and it is a revolutionary move for the agency.
 The FDA is recognizing the medicinal benefits of CBD, which effectively helps lessen the stigma that CBD faces in media coverage and from law enforcement.

 2. Indiana Explicitly Legalizes CBD